 Delivery is made in JSON format using the JSON Exporter.

 AEM Content Fragments can be used to describe and manage structured content.
-Structured content is defined in models that can contain a variety of content types; including text, numerical data, boolean, date and time, and more.
+Structured content is defined in models that can contain various content types including text, numerical data, boolean, date and time, and more.

 Together with the JSON export capabilities of AEM core components, this structured content can then be used to deliver AEM content to channels other than AEM pages.